jpaulm/javafbp-websockets/README.md

 This will display the message `WebSocketServer starting` on the console.

-There is a simple client scripts called `chat1.html` in `src/main/resources/scripts`, which will display the contents of any selected jar file.
+There are two simple, almost identical client HTML5 scripts called `chat1.html` and `chat2.html` in `src/main/resources/scripts`, which support two commands:

+- `complist` will display the contents of any selected jar file (specified in the `Data` field), and
+- `namelist` which just outputs 3 names.

 To run the test:
-- make sure server is running (`TestWebSockets`)
+- start `TestWebSockets`
-- open `chat1` with your favorite web browser
+- open `chat1` or `chat2` with your favorite web browser
 - enter `complist` in the field prefixed with `Command`
 - enter the file name of any jar file whose contents you wish to display, in the field prefixed with `Data`, e.g. `C:\Users\Paul\Documents\GitHub\javafbp-websockets\lib\javafbp-4.1.0.jar`
 - click on `Send`.

 You should see all the entries in the selected jar file.

+**OR**

-Or enter `namelist` which will show three names on the user screen.
+Enter `namelist` in the `Command` field, which will show three names on the user screen.

 Eclipse
 -------